 Tel: +65 9732 8163

-To the foreigners, perhaps 328 Katong Laksa has become synonymous with “Katong Laksa”, perhaps because there was the Gordon Ramsay effect.
+To many foreigners, 328 Katong Laksa has become synonymous with “Katong Laksa”.

-328 Katong Laksa has many branches throughout Singapore, but the one in East Roast Road is the most famous, especially after it was graced by a visit from the “MasterChef” himself.
-(He previously ‘lost’ to 328 Katong Laksa in a Hawker Heroes Challenge cookoff years ago.)
+328 Katong Laksa has many branches throughout Singapore, but the one in East Roast Road is the most famous, especially after it was graced by celebrity chef Gordon Ramsay himself.

-The walls are adorned with posters of celebrities.
+The walls at the outlet are adorned with posters of celebrities.

 Albeit a bit pricey, their Laksa ($5.50 for a small serving) can be upgraded by paying $2 extra.

-While most fans would say this used to taste much better in the past, there is still something special about the gravy – t balance of coconut flavour, richness, and freshness and sweetness of seafood.
+While most fans would say this used to taste much better in the past, there is still something special about the gravy – the balance of coconut flavour, richness, and freshness and sweetness of seafood.
 328 Katong Laksa (East Coast)

 Tel: +65 9782 1012

-This stall shares the same name as song by Wang Leehom, and perhaps one of the reasons why well loved by locals and tourists alike.
+This stall shares the same name as the famous song by Wang Leehom, and perhaps just one of the reasons why it is well loved by the residents nearby.

 Guang Fa Laksa